 - Sliced onions

-What Starch to serve with Mongolian Chicken?
+What Starch to Serve with this Asian Chicken?

 - Jasmine Rice